 I have grown up in the air where my family loved discussing his albums at length, not limiting themselves to the connotations of the poetry or the magical symphony of the musical instruments but going beyond to find bits and pieces of the life of the singing duo ~ Jagjit and Chitra Singh.

 Being a huge fan of Jagjit Singh, picking this book came naturally to me.
-The book’s title are the opening lines of the Ghazal that is among my all-time favorites since adolescence.
+The book’s title is the opening lines of the Ghazal that are among my all-time favorites since adolescence.
 Ironically, the melancholy and haunting lyrics of the same bear an uncanny resemblance to my life.
 It makes me feel a strong connection to it beyond my love for Jagjit Singh and his timeless music.

 “Jagjit Singh chose lyrics that went beyond the usual theme of love and longing, wine and roses, to speak of metaphysics or the tribulations of daily life.

 He gave the Ghazal a younger, more contemporary appeal.”

 Though I have been aware of an earlier work ‘Beyond Time’ mentions of which have been made in plenty in this book, somehow I haven’t had the opportunity to read it.

 The book is a beautiful take on the life of inimitable Jagjit Singh whose integrality spans over few known and many unknown aspects of his life.
 It was a pleasure to read about Jagjit Singh’s childhood, his yearning for music and dedication to learn it from every source he came across.

 I enjoyed reading about his college life where Jagjit Singh spent all his time and energy practicing music and performing in various competitions and how he managed to pass the exams.
 It was fascinating to learn about his journey in the early years where I was amazed to learn he was a skilled hockey player but pulled himself out of the college team to save himself for his ruling passion of life.